arnar/vim-config/README.markdown

     git submodule init
     git submodule update

+That's it.
+To install other plugins just dump them in `bundle` in their own directory.
+To link to their source as git submodules, do

+    cd ~/.vim
+    git submodule add http://github.com/cleverguy/coolplugin.git bundle/coolplugin
+    git submodule init   # to save it in .git/config git add .
+    git commit -m "Installed coolplugin"

-To avoid "dirty" warnings for helptags in git submodules, add "tags" to bundle/<repo>/.git/info/exclude, like this:
+Tip: To avoid "dirty" warnings for helptags in git submodules, add "tags" to bundle/<repo>/.git/info/exclude, like this:

     echo tags >> bundle/foo/.git/info/exclude